-Having a well written CV and seeming confident in a face-to-face interview isn’t enough to get a job anymore.
+Having a well-written CV and seeming confident in a face-to-face interview isn’t enough to get a job anymore.
 The high costs of bad hires and high turnover rates have made it clear for companies that they need to hire better.
+In fact, it is estimated that up to 75% of all hiring decisions result in a mis-hire.
+In most cases, making a wrong hiring decision can cost a company up to roughly 3.5 x the employee’s annual salary which clearly has a negative impact on business.

-Finding the most suitable candidate for a specific position requires companies to innovate in the way they screen, assess and select candidates so they can drive an evidence-base recruitment.
+Therefore, organisations need to run evidence-based talent acquisition.
+Finding the most suitable candidate for a specific position requires companies to innovate in the way they screen, assess and select candidates so they can hire the right candidate for the job.

-Personality is a scientifically-proven predictor of job performance and assessing a candidate’s behavioural tendencies in a work environment allows recruiters to understand if a candidate will, in fact, be a top performer and if he will fit the culture of the company.
+Personality is a scientifically-proven predictor of job performance and assessing the candidates' behavioural tendencies in a work environment allows recruiters to understand whether they will, in fact, be top performers and whether they'll the culture of the company.

 Here are 5 reasons you should use personality assessment to improve your recruitment:

-Rely on objective data to make better hiring decisions.
+It provides objective data that enables better decision-making.
 Personality assessment provides you with standardised, useful insights regarding how candidates behave in a work context and predict job performance and company fit.
-By using this data to identify and hire the right candidate you’ll also improve overall productivity and effectiveness of your teams.
+By using this data to identify and hire the right candidate you’ll also improve the overall productivity and effectiveness of your teams.

 Unlike CV analysis or face to face interviews, a personality assessment allows you to accurately assess important personality traits of the candidate like openness, conscientiousness, extraversion, agreeableness and stability and various characteristics such as sociability, need for recognition, leadership orientation, cooperation, consideration, dependability, efficiency, even-temperament, achievement striving, self-confidence, abstract thinking and creative thinking.